josemarialuna/CreateRandomDataset/README.md

 # CreateRandomDataset

 This package contains the code for generating Big Data random datasets in Spark to be used for clustering.
 Clusters are clearly defined and they follow a gaussian distribution.
 Datasets are generated taking as input the number of clusters, the number of features (columns), the number of instances on each cluster and the standard deviation of the distribution of the clusters.
+The instances could also include the class to which they belong.

 Here there is two representations of two generated datasets:
 ![Dataset with 2 Features and 4 Clusters](https://github.com/josemarialuna/CreateRandomDataset/blob/master/2Features-4Clusters.PNG)